 - Start brushing from a specific location.
 You should brush for 2-4 minutes.

 - Use a good technique.
-Our dentist and hygienist will be happy to demonstrate proper brushing technique for you.
+Our dentists and hygienist will be happy to demonstrate proper brushing technique for you.

 Flossing Your Teeth